aaryno/OSM/README.md

 # OSM
-files needed for OSM import to geoserver.
+Files needed for OSM import to geoserver.